NOW WITH MORE! This post has been updated for 2018 with much more info to help you easily create your Facebook Retargeting Campaign!

 You’ll start by selecting your objective.
 The most common options here are “Traffic” and “Conversions.”

-Facebook will start to optimize who they show your ads to based on who they predict will help you achieve this goal:
+Facebook will start to optimize who they show your ads to based on who they predict will help you achieve this goal.
+The two most common goals are:

 - Traffic Goal – this goal will encourage the most number of people to visit your store